62 Pages Posted: 1 Aug 2016 Last revised: 7 May 2017

-Justices on the U.S. Supreme Court typically hire law clerks to help them perform their duties.
-We study whether these clerks influence how Supreme Court justices vote on the cases argued before them.
-To do so, we exploit the timing of the clerkship hiring process to link variation in clerk ideology to variation in judicial voting.
-We measure clerk ideology by matching clerks to the universe of publicly disclosed political donations.
-Our results suggest a positive and statistically significant effect of clerk ideology on judicial voting: justices cast approximately 4% more conservative votes in terms employing their most conservative clerks, as compared to terms in which they employ their most liberal clerks.
-We find larger effects in cases that are higher profile, cases that are legally significant, and cases in which the justices are more evenly divided.
-We interpret our results as providing suggestive evidence that clerk influence operates through persuasion rather than delegation of decision-making responsibility.
+Supreme Court justices employ law clerks to help them perform their duties.
+We study whether these clerks influence how justices vote in the cases they hear.
+We exploit the timing of the clerkship hiring process to link variation in clerk ideology to variation in judicial voting.
+To measure clerk ideology, we match clerks to the universe of disclosed political donations.
+We find that clerks influence judicial voting, especially in cases that are high-profile, legally significant, or when justices are more evenly divided.
+We interpret these results to suggest that clerk influence occurs through persuasion rather than delegation of decision-making authority.

 JEL Classification: M51

 Bonica, Adam and Chilton, Adam S. and Goldin, Jacob and Rozema, Kyle and Sen, Maya, Influence and Ideology in the American Judiciary: Evidence from Supreme Court Law Clerks (May 6, 2017).
 Available at SSRN: https://ssrn.com/abstract=2815545